 This apartment is located a few minutes by taxi from the city center and is close to the airport.
 It is on the top floor of a 3-story building which has its own lift.
 It offers complete features for a hassle-free vacation for families and couples.
 The apartment has 2 rooms and it can accommodate up to 6 guests.

 You will see sweeping views of the city from the balcony and the living area.
 The use of glass windows is clever, allowing natural light to enter.
-There is a kitchen with a minibar and snacks, drinks, and wine here for your disposal.
+There is a kitchen with a minibar and snacks, drinks, and wine here at your disposal.

 Like most apartments and villas, toiletries are not included, but towels, slippers, and sheets here are at no extra cost.
 A washing machine is also available if in case you want to do your laundry.
 Past guests of the property loved how the host was prompt and very easy to communicate with.